-Liabilities Value Value Solvency II valuation basis 31.12.2018 €'000 31.12.2017 €'000 Pension benefit obligation 708 238 Value is based on an external actuarial valuation Deferred tax liabilities 14.736 16.521 Measured at the amount that is expected to be paid to the tax authorities after taking into account the tax rates and legislation that have been enacted or substantially been enacted by the reporting date.
+Liabilities Value Value Solvency II valuation basis 31.12.2019 €'000 31.12.2018 €'000 Pension benefit obligation 2.114 708 Value is based on an external actuarial valuation Deferred tax liabilities 14.297 14.736 Measured at the amount that is expected to be paid to the tax authorities after taking into account the tax rates and legislation that have been enacted or substantially been enacted by the reporting date.
 The Solvency II balance sheet includes a deferred tax liability arising on reporting differences from the change in technical provisions under Solvency II.
-Insurance & intermediaries payables 16.768 19.917 Includes amounts due to policyholders, amounts due to agents, the current account with the reinsurer and the incurred outstanding claims.
+Insurance & intermediaries payables 20.023 16.768 Includes amounts due to policyholders, amounts due to agents, the current account with the reinsurer and the incurred outstanding claims.
 Valued at the same basis as per IFRS financial statements.
-Payables (trade, not insurance) 4.356 4.354 Valued at the same basis as per IFRS financial statements.
-Any other liabilities, not elsewhere shown 4 5.838 Includes the financial obligation of the Company to the Group Pension Plan for Bank of Cyprus Employees in Greece.
-Valued at the same basis as per IFRS financial statements.
-Total liabilities 36.572 46.868
+Reinsurance payables 850 - Valued at the same basis as per IFRS financial statements.
+Payables (trade, not insurance) 7.288 4.356 Valued at the same basis as per IFRS financial statements.
+Any other liabilities, not elsewhere shown 118 4 Valued at the same basis as per IFRS financial statements.
+Total liabilities 44.690 36.572